ArunanSS/cse15l-lab-reportss/labReport4.md

 Typed  `git commit -m"I am commiting to submitting this assignment"` then hit `<enter>`

 Finally typed `git push` then hit `<enter>`

+First change in the working directory to the staging area.
+Then commit captures a snapshot of the projects current changes.
+Then used push to upload local repository content to remtote repostiory.